Am I being recruited? It’s a fair question.

-Unfortunately, the recruiting funnel doesn’t always travel in a straight line and work like a real funnel.
+Unfortunately, the recruiting funnel doesn’t always travel in a straight line or always work like a real funnel.
 That’s why it can get a little confusing for recruits sometimes.
 This is because there are MANY other athletes traveling along the SAME FUNNEL, and coaches, if they’re smart, will cover their bases.

 They have their eyes on their definite top tier players, and they have others who are in their “back pocket”.
 They do keep tabs on all of them, but like I said, just remember you are one of many.

 The reality is, coaches work off of a list of several recruits (it can be 10 or 20 or 100) that they are evaluating for each position.
 Again, if we had those Jedi mind tricks and could just get our hands on that list…

 Most times, you have no idea (especially at the beginning) how far up or down that list your name might be.